Badan Singh

 Maharaja Badan Singh (reigned 18 November 1722 – 21 May 1755) was the formal founder and first Maharaja of the Bharatpur state from 1722 to 1755.
 He was a nephew of Churaman Singh.
 After Churaman's death on 20 September 1721 there were family disputes between Badan Singh and Churaman's son Muhkam Singh.
 Badan Singh aligned with Jai Singh II of Jaipur to avoid the wrath of Muhkam Singh.
 In this family feud, Jai Singh supported Badan Singh.

 Early life

 Badan Singh was born to a Hindu Jat family to Roop Singh who was the jagirdar of Deeg, Rajasthan.
 He was the nephew of Rao Churaman Singh, then the chief of Thun stronghold.

 Ancestors

-The Hindu Jat rulers of Bharatpur kingdom and Braj claim descent from Lord Shri Krishna.
-One of their ancestor was Shobha Singh who held his sway over Bayana, he attacked the modern-day Sinsini region and defeated the native tribe of Kalal Chandars.
+The Hindu Jat rulers of Bharatpur kingdom and Braj claim descent from Lord Shri Krishna and indirect relationship with jadaun family of karauli kingdom.One of their ancestor was Shobha Singh who held his sway over Bayana, he attacked the modern-day Sinsini region and defeated the native tribe of Kalal Chandars.